Resonant Inelastic X-Ray Scattering as a Probe of the Phase and Excitations of the Order Parameter of Superconductors

-To highlight its strong dependence on the order parameter phase, we show in Fig.~\ref{fig:PhaseBZ} the DSF for a fixed energy $\hbar \omega=2|\Delta|$ as a function of momentum ${\bf q}$ in the entire Brillouin zone, both for the anisotropic $s$ wave and the $d$ wave pairing, for an isotropic and a perfectly nested Fermi surface.
-For an isotropic Fermi surface, $d$ wave (anisotropic $s$ wave) pairing strongly suppresses the spectral weight in the charge (spin) DSF for transferred momenta that correspond to sign reversing (sign preserving) excitations, while no suppression occurs in the anisotropic $s$ wave ($d$ wave) case (Fig.~\ref{fig:PhaseBZ}, first row).

-For a nested Fermi surface, coherence peaks are clearly visible in the charge (spin) DSF in the anisotropic $s$ wave ($d$ wave) case for any of the nesting vector $\qq=(\pm\pi,\pm\pi)$, while they are strongly suppressed in the $d$ wave (anisotropic $s$ wave) case (Fig.~\ref{fig:PhaseBZ}, second row).
+To highlight its strong dependence on the order parameter phase, we show in Fig.~\ref{fig:PhaseBZ} the DSF for a fixed energy $\hbar \omega=2|\Delta|$ as a function of momentum ${\bf q}$ in the entire Brillouin zone, both for the anisotropic $s$ wave and the $d$ wave pairing, for a perfectly nested Fermi surface.
+Due to the nesting effect, coherence peaks are clearly visible in the charge (spin) DSF in the anisotropic $s$ wave ($d$ wave) case for any of the nesting vector $\qq=(\pm\pi,\pm\pi)$, while they are strongly suppressed in the $d$ wave (anisotropic $s$ wave) case (Fig.~\ref{fig:PhaseBZ}).
+The case of an isotropic Fermi surface is presented in Appendix~II\ref{app:isotropic}.
 Clearly the symmetry of the order parameter is reflected by the symmetry of the charge and spin DSF spectrum.
-Since the charge and spin DSF are complementary respect to the spectral suppression of the sign reversing and sign preserving excitations, the phase sensitivity is enhanced when these two components are fully disentangled.
+Since the charge and spin DSF are complementary with respect to the spectral suppression of the sign reversing and sign preserving excitations, the phase sensitivity is enhanced when these two components are fully disentangled.
 This can be done by tuning the polarization dependence in the form factors $W_{\bf e}^c$ and ${\bf W}_{\bf e}^s$ in Eq.~\eqref{eq:crosssectionb}.

 \paragraph{Origin of the phase sensitivity} It occurs that a strong dependence on the SC order parameter phase in DSF is found for transferred momenta $q \gtrsim 0.1 k_F$ and when the transferred energy is close to twice the energy of the SC gap $\hbar \omega \simeq 2|\Delta|$.
 This sensitivity to the SC order parameter phase can be better understood if we further confine our discussion to the case where not only the transferred momentum is rather large, i.e., $q \simeq k_F$, but also the momentum $\bf k$ is on the Fermi surface.
 The main contributions to the DSF correspond in fact to those excitations close to the Fermi surface which fulfill the conditions $\varepsilon_{\bf k} \ll \Delta_{\bf k}$ and $\varepsilon_{{\bf k} + {\bf q}} \ll \Delta_{{\bf k} + {\bf q}}$.
 Assuming an unconventional superconductor with a pairing governed by a phase dependent order parameter $\Delta_{\bf k} =|\Delta_{\bf k}|e^{i\phi_{\bf k}}$ the DSF in Eq.~\eqref{StructureFactor} for excitations near the Fermi surface ($\hbar\omega \lesssim 2\Delta$) becomes